RGMC-XL-team/inhand_reorientation/README.md

     ```
 - Install dependencies of LEAP Hand such as the Dynamixel SDK ([reference](#install-leap-hand-sdk))
 - Install Pinocchio ([reference](#install-pinocchio)) and NVIDIA Isaac Gym Preview 4 ([reference](#install-isaac-gym))
-- Install Python dependencies into the `rlgpu` virtual env
+- Install Python dependencies into the `rlgpu` virtual env (you can find `requirements.txt` in the root of this repo)
     ```
     pip install -r requirements.txt
     ```